Omsinghmehta/LMS/README.md

 Learnify LMS is a modern web application where:

-1. Instructors create, update, and manage their own courses.
+1. Instructors create, update, and manage their own courses and chat with students.

-2. Students browse, preview, enroll, and learn from interactive lessons.
+2. Students browse, preview, enroll, and learn from interactive lessons and chat with educator & peers.

 It supports videos, comments, and certificates — everything needed for online learning.